What is Productivity?

 Still not convinced?

-Well think about it like this then.
+Well, think about it like this then.
 Your life is limited.
 Time is the most valuable commodity in this world and if you could buy it, every second would be worth millions of dollars.
-So take use of what you have been given.
+So make use of what you have been given.
 It’s like having money in the bank that you know will be gone tomorrow, but you still refuse to use it.

 So if you’re interested in using the time you have before it slips between your fingers.
-This article will give you the tools and ability to become a more effect and productive person.
+This article will give you the tools and ability to become a more effective and productive person.

 5 Easy Tips to Become More Productive